 Myra Kaha has worked in non-profit arts education in Seattle since receiving a MFA in ceramics from West Virginia University in 2006.
 Myra is passionate about youth arts education and continues to work in clay.

-Kamla Kakaria, received an MFA in printmaking from the University of Washington and has exhibited at various galleries in and around Seattle and is currently a member of Shift Gallery in the TK building in Pioneer Square.
+Kamla Kakaria received an MFA in printmaking from the University of Washington and has exhibited at various galleries in and around Seattle and is currently a member of Shift Gallery in the TK building in Pioneer Square.
 She works mostly with beeswax, wire, paper and pigment.
 She has an upcoming show at 4Culture in May 2016.

 Glass Studio Technician

-Chuck Lopez, originally from Colorado, Chuck started working with glass in 1989.
+Originally from Colorado, Chuck Lopez started working with glass in 1989.
 With a background in computer science, mathematics, and philosophy, he received a BA in Philosophy from the University of Colorado in 1995, and an MFA from Alfred University in 1999.
 Chuck has been involved with Pratt since 1999, as a staff member, instructor, teaching assistant, student, and Artist in Residence.
 He has received grants and residencies from Pilchuck Glass School, Artists Trust, and The Creative Glass Center of America at Wheaton Arts, and he was a co-chair for the 2011 Glass Art Society conference in Seattle.
 Chuck's work is shown nationally and was selected for inclusion in New Glass Review, 2002 and 2007.